In this article

 Early Years Consultants can support parents and carers at home with strategies for their child’s development, including sleeping, toileting, social development and play skills, as well as Positive Behaviour Support and practical ideas to help children make the transition to preschool and school.

 Further supports include home visits from a consultant who will work with parents/carers to model strategies that can be used when teaching their child play and social skills, including turn-taking, waiting and sharing.

 As well as therapy options, Early Years Consultants may support children at home, at kindergarten, or with the transition to school.

 Consultants can provide programming ideas and recommendations to preschool educators to assist with the inclusion of autistic children, and can also attend a child’s review meetings.
 The Transition Program assists in the transition from kindergarten to school.

 We work alongside educators to model Positive Behaviour Support strategies, provide reports and resources, attend review meetings, liaise with other agencies involved, and suggest ways to make the transition to school easier for the child, their parents and the school.

 How can I access the service?

-Families are referred to our Early Intervention Consultants by the Autism SA Diagnostic Team.
+Families are referred to our Early Years Consultants by the Autism SA Diagnostic Team.
 We then make contact and arrange a Newly Diagnosed Support meeting.